-I am an Associate Professor in the Department of Diplomacy & World Affairs at Occidental College and Fellow in the Centre for International Security at the Hertie School.
-I also serve as Associate Editor of the European Journal of Politics & Gender.
+I am a Professor in the Department of Political Science and School of Public Policy at University College London.
+I also serve as Editor of the European Journal of Politics & Gender.
 I received my Ph.D. from the Department of Government at Cornell University in 2013, after obtaining a B.A. from the University of Washington and M.A. degrees from the University of North Carolina at Chapel Hill and Cornell University.
-I also spent a year as Max Weber Fellow in the Department of Political and Social Sciences at the European University Institute, and four years as an Assistant and Associate Professor in the Department of Politics at Drexel University.
+I also spent a year as Max Weber Fellow in the Department of Political and Social Sciences at the European University Institute, four years as Assistant and Associate Professor in the Department of Politics at Drexel University, and four years as Associate Professor in the Department of Diplomacy & World Affairs at Occidental College.

 My research bridges insights from international relations and comparative politics, engaging with literature on transnational politics, sexuality and gender, norm diffusion, and the study of social movements.
 I am particularly interested in how the transnational mobilization of marginalized peoples and international channels of visibility influence socio-legal change across states.
 My book, titled When States Come Out: Europe’s Sexual Minorities and the Politics of Visibility, was published by Cambridge University Press in April 2016.
 It uses a mixed-method approach, combining large-n quantitative analysis with in-depth qualitative analysis of key cases, in order to explore the domestic conditions under which international norms governing LGBT rights are most likely to spread.

-My publications have appeared or are forthcoming in American Political Science Review, Comparative Political Studies, Political Research Quarterly, European Journal of Political Research, the European Journal of International Relations, Mobilization, the Journal of Ethnic and Migration Studies, Politics & Gender, the European Political Science Review, Social Movement Studies, Social Politics, the Journal of Human Rights, Politics Groups & Identities, Critique Internationale, and Perspectives on Europe.
+My publications have appeared or are forthcoming in the American Political Science Review, Comparative Political Studies, Social Forces, Political Research Quarterly, the European Journal of Political Research, the European Journal of International Relations, Mobilization, Review of International Studies, the Journal of Ethnic and Migration Studies, Politics & Gender, the European Political Science Review, Social Movement Studies, German Politics, Social Politics, the Journal of Human Rights, the European Journal of Politics & Gender, Politics Groups & Identities, PS: Political Science & Politics, Journal of Democracy, Critique Internationale, and Perspectives on Europe.
 I have also received various grants and fellowships, including a Fulbright Schuman Fellowship for the European Union, an Alexander von Humboldt Chancellor Fellowship, a Cornell Sage Fellowship, a Mellon Writing Fellowship, three FLAS Fellowships, a European Research Council Grant, and a Max Weber Postdoctoral Fellowship.

 I teach courses related to international relations, comparative politics, social movements, sexuality and politics, European politics, and research methods.
 For my work with students, Drexel University awarded me the Fellowships Faculty Mentor Award (Pennoni Honors College) in 2017.